How Do Zero Interest Promotional Rates Work

 Paying Off Balances With Promotional Rates

-By law, credit card issuers are required to apply the minimum payment to balances with the highest interest rate.
-Anything above the minimum can be applied to the lowest rate balance.
-Because of this, it's best to limit your credit card transactions to just one type - the one that gets the promotional rate - at least until your promotional rate expires.
+By law, credit card issuers are required to apply any payment more than the minimum payment to balances with the highest interest rate.
+Because of this, it's best to limit your credit card transactions to just one type—the one that gets the promotional rate—at least until your promotional rate expires.
 That way you can be sure your payment is going to the balance with the best interest rate.

 To get the maximum value from your promotional rate, you should pay off your balance before the promo period expires.
 This is especially true if you've transferred a high interest rate balance from another credit card.